vignettes/RAIDS.Rmd

 BiocManager::install("RAIDS")

-This is an overview of genetic ancestry inference from cancer-derived molecular data:
+This is an overview of the genetic ancestry inference from cancer-derived molecular data:

 The main steps are: